CSS Property margin – Outer Spacing of a Box

 0 | box model spacing |

-The value shown in orange is the standard use of the CSS margin property.
+The value shown in orange is the standard use of the CSS margin

 -

-The margin property is used to create space around the element outside of any defined borders.
+property is used to create space around the element outside of any defined borders.
 The margins for each of the four sides (top, right, bottom, left) can be specified individually.
 They are usually given in px, em, or as a percentage.
-The space around the element is also called white space.
+The space around the element is also called white space. -

 The value applies to each of the four sides. -

-The first value specifies the vertical outer spacing above (margin-top) and below (margin-bottom) the element.The second value specifies the horizontal outer spacing to the left (margin-left) and to the right (margin-right).
+the element.The second value specifies the horizontal outer spacing to the left

 -

-The first value specifies the outer spacing above (margin-top) the element.The second value specifies the horizontal outer spacing to the left (margin-left) and to the right (margin-right).
+the element.The second value specifies the horizontal outer spacing to the left

-The third value specifies the outer spacing to the bottom (margin-bottom).
+The third value specifies the outer spacing to the bottom

 -

-The values are given clockwise, starting with the outer spacing above the element, i.e.the first value specifies the outer spacing to the top (margin-top),
+The values are given clockwise, starting with the outer spacing above the element, i.e.the first value specifies the outer spacing to the top

-the second value specifies the outer spacing to the right (margin-right),
+the second value specifies the outer spacing to the right

-the third value specifies the outer spacing to the bottom (margin-bottom),
+the third value specifies the outer spacing to the bottom

-the fourth value specifies the outer spacing to the left (margin-left).
+the fourth value specifies the outer spacing to the left

 -